 The geology in the McCord Creek area is interpreted to consist of Proterozoic to Paleozoic sedimentary and volcanic rocks near an ophiolitic thrust assemblage of mafic volcanics that has been cross-cut by Cretaceous-aged intrusives.
 This geological setting is similar to ITH's adjoining property.

-The Company and Liberty are currently evaluating the positive exploration recommendations from the 2012 field program report and are in the process of determining a budget and program to be funded by Liberty for 2013.
+The Company and Liberty are currently determining a budget and program to be funded by Liberty for 2013.